Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 WHAT ABOUT GRIEVING PETS?

 For pets left behind like Karma, the grief is just as real and intense, and often more confusing.
 How do you tell your other animal companions they will lose or have lost one of their family, and that he isn’t coming back?
-It’s not unusual for these pets to search and cry for the missing love one.
+It’s not unusual for these pets to search and cry for the missing loved one.

 When we’re working through our own pain, it’s hard to know how to help.
 If the departed pet was ill, often the surviving animals may already know.
 I think Karma suspected for longer than we did that Magic’s time was short.
 And when it’s possible, I recommend allowing surviving pets to view the body, sniff and examine (or ignore) and in that way, KNOW that there’s no need to search and cry.
 We placed Magic’s collar on his bed, left his toys out for a week, and Karma chose to nuzzle and roll, lick and groom and ultimately sleep with Magic’s collar.
 Cue more tears…